gregfullard/100-days-of-code/log.md

 **Today's Progress:**
 Built the survey form project in the @freeCodeCamp Responsive Web Design cert.

 **Thoughts:** Building the form to pass the tests was very easy, but it took me quite a while to get the styling acceptable.
-Still a long road ahead before I feel compartable on the front-end
+Still a long road ahead before I feel comfortable on the front-end

 **Links:** https://codepen.io/gregfullard1/pen/KKpbVMw